How To Value A Real Estate Brokerage?

 How Can You Earn From a Real Estate Office?

-The real estate industry offers to pay differently than most jobs.
+The real estate industry pays differently than most jobs.

 Most real estate professionals earn through commission.